 Fig. 14.
-Throughput with and without intermediate node re-encoding study of our algorithm's performance.
-Specifically, the following points must be noted:
+Throughput with and without intermediate node re-encoding.

+Remark 2: These simulations are meant to be a preliminary study of our algorithm's performance.
+Specifically, the following points must be noted.

 - Link layer retransmission is not considered for either TCP or TCP/NC.
 If allowed, this could improve the performance of TCP.
 However, as mentioned earlier, the retransmission approach does not extend to more general multipath routing solutions, whereas coding is better suited to such scenarios. - The throughput values in the simulation results do not account for the overhead associated with the network coding headers.
 The main overhead is in conveying the coding coefficients and the contents of the coding window.
-If the source and sink share a pseudorandom number generator, then the coding coefficients can be conveyed succinctly by sending the current state of the generator.
+If the source and the sink share a pseudorandom number generator, then the coding coefficients can be conveyed succinctly by sending the current state of the generator.
+However, if intermediate nodes perform re-encoding of packets, then this idea may not work unless the intermediate nodes also use the same pseudorandom number generator.
 Also, the coding window contents can be conveyed in an incremental manner to reduce the overhead.

-The loss in throughput due to the finiteness of the field has not been modeled in the simulations.
-A small field might cause received linear combinations to be non-innovative, or might - not been modeled in the simulations.
-A small field might cause received linear combinations to be non-innovative, or might cause packets to be seen out of order, resulting in duplicate ACKs.
+- The loss in throughput due to the finiteness of the field has not been modeled in the simulations.
+A small field might cause received linear combinations to be noninnovative, or might cause packets to be seen out of order, resulting in duplicate ACKs.
 However, the probability that such problems persist for a long time falls rapidly with the field size.
 We believe that for practical choices of field size, these issues will only cause transient effects that will not have a significant impact on performance.
 These effects remain to be quantified exactly. - Finally, the decoding delay associated with the network coding operation has not been studied.
 We intend to focus on this aspect in experiments in the future.
 A thorough experimental evaluation of all these aspects of the algorithm, on a more general topology, is part of future work.

-C. Experimental results
+C. Experimental Results

 We test the protocol on a TCP-Reno flow running over a single-hop wireless link.
-The transmitter and receiver are Linux machines equipped with a wireless antenna.
-The experiment is performed over 802.11a with a bit-rate of 6 Mbps and a maximum of 5 link layer retransmission attempts.
+The transmitter and the receiver are Linux machines equipped with a wireless antenna.
+The experiment is performed over 802.11a with a bit rate of 6 Mb/s and a maximum of 5 link layer retransmission attempts.
 RTS-CTS is disabled.

-Our implementation uses the Click modular router [43].
+Our implementation uses the Click modular router [37].
 In order to control the parameters of the setup, we use the predefined elements of Click.
 Since the two machines are physically close to each other, there are very few losses on the wireless link.
 Instead, we artificially induce packet losses using the RandomSample element.
 Note that these packet losses are introduced before the wireless link.
 Hence, they will not be recovered by the link layer retransmissions, and have to be corrected by the layer above IP.
 The round-trip delay is empirically observed to be in the range of a few tens of milliseconds.
-The encoder and decoder queue sizes are set to 100 packets, and the size of the bottleneck queue just in front of the wireless link is set to 5 packets.
+The encoder and decoder queue sizes are set to 100 packets, and the size of the bottleneck queue just in front of the wireless link is set to five packets.
 In our setup, the loss inducing element is placed before the bottleneck queue.